juanretamales/JPEditor-Browser/README.md

 # Clone this repository
 $ git clone https://github.com/juanretamales/JPEditor-Browser.git
 # Go into the repository
-$ cd JPEditor-Browser/app
+$ cd JPEditor-Browser
 # Install dependencies
 $ npm install
-# Run the app for compile and run
+# Run the app for compile and run in your favorite browser
 $ gulp
 ```